COVID: Review the latest FCDO Travel Advice before travelling to or from Guatemala

 The wildlife in Guatemala includes an almost endless list of species such as the iguana, sea turtle, crocodile, snake, howler, stork, spider monkey, ape, tapir, puma, jaguar, deer, ocelot, monkey, scarlet macaw, peccary, and many types of rodents.

+Spanish food?
 Pepian is the national dish, slow-cooked meats; vegetables like onion, tomato, poblano pepper and chunks of potato; and seeds and nuts like peppercorns, pumpkin seeds and cumin seeds.

 Guatemalan Spanish is the local variant of the Spanish language.
 Twenty-one Mayan languages are spoken, especially in rural areas, as well as two non-Mayan Amerindian languages, Xinca, an indigenous language, and Garifuna, an Arawakan language spoken on the Caribbean coast.
 You can learn some basic Spanish before you travel to Guatemala and really impress the locals!

-The currency in Guatemala is the Guatemalan quetzal.
-In Guatemala tipping is a question of rewarding good service rather than an obligation.
-Restaurant bills don't include gratuities; adding 10% is customary.
+The currency in Guatemala is the Guatemalan Quetzal (In Guatemala tipping is a question of rewarding good service rather than an obligation.
+Restaurant bills don't include gratuities; adding 10% is customary.).

-What is the time difference in Guatemala?
+What is the time difference?

-The time difference is -6 hours
+The GMT time difference is -6 hours